pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/I2C.md

 Initialise the I2C bus with the given parameters:

-- ``mode`` must be <constant>I2C.MASTER</constant>
+- `mode` must be <constant>I2C.MASTER</constant>
-- ``baudrate`` is the SCL clock rate
+- `baudrate` is the SCL clock rate
 - pins is an optional tuple with the pins to assign to the I2C bus.
-The default I2C pins are P9 (SDA) and P10 (SCL)
+The default I2C pins are `P9` (SDA) and `P10` (SCL)

 #####<function>i2c.scan()</function>

-Scan all I2C addresses between 0x08 and 0x77 inclusive and return a list of those that respond.
+Scan all I2C addresses between `0x08` and `0x77` inclusive and return a list of those that respond.
 A device responds if it pulls the SDA line low after its address (including a read bit) is sent on the bus.

 ### Standard Bus Operations
 The following methods implement the standard I2C master read and write operations that target a given slave device.

 #####<function>i2c.readfrom(addr, nbytes)</function>

-Read nbytes from the slave specified by addr.
+Read `nbytes` from the slave specified by `addr`.
 Returns a bytes object with the data read.

 #####<function>i2c.readfrom_into(addr, buf)</function>

-Read into buf from the slave specified by addr.
-The number of bytes read will be the length of buf.
+Read into `buf` from the slave specified by `addr`.
+The number of bytes read will be the length of `buf`.

 Return value is the number of bytes read.

 #####<function>i2c.writeto(addr, buf, * , stop=True)</function>

-Write the bytes from buf to the slave specified by addr.
-The argument buf can also be an integer which will be treated as a single byte.
-If stop is set to False then the stop condition won’t be sent and the I2C operation may be continued (typically with a read transaction).
+Write the bytes from `buf` to the slave specified by `addr`.
+The argument `buf` can also be an integer which will be treated as a single byte.
+If `stop` is set to `False` then the stop condition won’t be sent and the I2C operation may be continued (typically with a read transaction).

 Return value is the number of bytes written.